amtos/DistributedEntProject/README.md

 # DistributedEntProject

-A modular application for a candy store in Java EE HomePage
+A modular application for a candy store in Java EE.

+HomePage
 ![homepg](https://user-images.githubusercontent.com/43222349/55432296-8a7a4100-5560-11e9-9f37-18a25188484b.jpg)